johnnyreilly/google-apis-authentication-with-typescript/README.md

 The `refresh_token` (alongside much else) will be printed to the console.
 Grab it and put it somewhere secure.
 Again, no storing in source control!

-It's worth taking a moment to reflect on this.
+It's worth taking a moment to reflect on what we've done.
 We've acquired a refresh token which involved a certain amount of human interaction.
 We've had to run a console command, do some work in a browser and run another commmand.
 You wouldn't want to do this repeatedly because it involves human interaction.
 Intentionally it cannot be automated.
 However, once you've acquired the refresh token, you can use it repeatedly until it expires (which may be never or at least years in the future).
-So once you have the refresh token, and you've stored it securely, you have what you need to be able to automate an API interaction with an API.
+So once you have the refresh token, and you've stored it securely, you have what you need to be able to automate an API interaction.

 ## Accessing the Google Calendar API